Solicitors Act, R.S.O. 1990, c. S.15Skip to content

 When actions for costs within the month may be allowed

-8. A judge of the Ontario Court (General Division), on proof to his or her satisfaction that there is probable cause for believing that the party chargeable is about to depart from Ontario, may authorize a solicitor to commence an action for the recovery of his or her fees, charges or disbursements against the party chargeable therewith, although one month has not expired since the delivery of the bill.
+8. A judge of the Superior Court of Justice, on proof to his or her satisfaction that there is probable cause for believing that the party chargeable is about to depart from Ontario, may authorize a solicitor to commence an action for the recovery of his or her fees, charges or disbursements against the party chargeable therewith, although one month has not expired since the delivery of the bill.
 R.S.O.
 1990, c.
 S.15, s.
 8; 1993, c.
-27, Sched.
+27, Sched.; 2006, c.
+19, Sched.
+C, s.
+1 (1).

 Assessment where a party not being the principal, pays a bill of costs